Schedule of Fees and Charges

 i) The Archdiocesan Tuition Fee.
 This fee level is set each year by the Sydney Archdiocesan Catholic Schools Board.
 The school retains a portion of this fee to assist with operating costs.
 The balance is returned to the Catholic Education Office to assist with the payment of salaries, workers compensation, public liability, student accident insurances and other operating costs.

-ii) The Building and Maintenance Levy.
+ii) The Building Levy.
 The income from the levy assists in the repayment of loans for school buildings, repairs and maintenance and building insurance.

-Accounts for School Tuition Fees, Building and Maintenance Levy and other local fees and charges are issued early in each of Terms 1, 2 and 3.
+Accounts for School Tuition Fees, Building Levy and other local fees are charged and issued early in Term 1.
+It is possible to pay Annual fees in instalments.

-It is expected that accounts will be paid within 21 days of issue of the statement, and accounts may be paid by cash, cheque, money order, B-pay, credit card or EFTPOS.
+It is expected that accounts will be paid within 14 days of issue of the statement, and accounts may be paid by cash, cheque, B-pay, credit card, debit card or EFT.

-If any family is experiencing genuine financial difficulty in meeting any of the fees please contact the school to seek an appointment with the Principal.
+If any family is experiencing genuine financial difficulty in meeting any of the fees please contact the school to seek an appointment with the Business Manager.